RyukLovesApples/WeGotJiraAtHome/README.md

 cd backend
 docker-compose down -v
 ```

-> ⚠️ This script is experimental and won’t affect the backend functionality.
-If you're learning frontend or want to build on top of a real-world API, this might be a good starting point.
-There's no registration, no rate limits, and no API keys needed.

 API documentation will be added once core features are finalized.
 Until then, check out the entity and DTO files if you’re curious.